Test a Flow

 Trigger Types and Testing

-There are three types of triggers:
+There are four types of triggers:

 Search for Record Sets to Test Your Flow